wxMaxima-developers/wxmaxima/art/README.md

 They were renamed to match the names of the gtk system icons they replace.

+The toolbar icons "arrow-up-square.svg" and "eye-slash.svg" are from the Bootstrap icons (https://icons.getbootstrap.com/).

 wxMaxima icons (wxmac.icns, maximaicon.ico, io.github.wxmaxima_developers.wxMaxima.png) were created
 by Sven Hodapp and are licensed under GPL.